CHARITABLE PARTNERS

 The Women’s Intersport Network for Kansas City (WIN for KC), was established in 1994 to empower the lives of girls and women through advocating and promoting the lifetime value of sports and fitness, while providing opportunities for participation and leadership development.

 WIN for KC exists because its volunteers and contributors believe in the physical and emotional well-being of females through involvement in sports and fitness.
-WIN for KC events and programs include participation and networking opportunities, leadership seminars, and promotions of women’s events.
+WIN for KC events and programs include participation and networking opportunities, leadership seminars, and the promotion of women’s events.
 WIN for KC also recognizes girls and women’s contributions to sport and advocates for equal opportunities.

 Team World Vision is a nonprofit organization created to activate partnerships and community engagement to bring clean water to people in the developing world, helping create fullness of life for children in need.
 Team World Vision believes that actions have the capacity to make a lasting impact.
 Through their programs, such as running for a cause and sponsoring a child, Team World Vision invites beginners and experienced athletes alike to share a common mission and compete to bring clean water, sanitation, and hygiene to communities in developing countries.
 At the 2018 Kansas City Marathon presented by Garmin, Team World Vision had 791 registered runners who raised $850,327.